 Yemista, stuffed tomatoes with rice, tomato pureed.

-3. Place all the tomato flesh in food processor and blend till smooth.
+3. Place all the tomato pulp in a food processor and blend till smooth.
 Set aside.

 Yemista, stuffed tomatoes with rice, saute onions in pan.